Mark-Nawar/evilRegex/README.md

 ---

-# Let's Now try an Evil Pattern that will show the real power of polonomial complexity:
+# Let's Now try an Evil Pattern that will show the real power of polynomial complexity:

 Now lets try our the function evilRegex() ```pattern <- "^(a+)+$" ```